rule

 Text 19

-The honorable king said: 'Be welcome o greatest of all beauty, please be seated, what can I do for you?
-Keep me company and share my bed for many many years!
+The honorable king said: 'Be welcome, o supreme beauty, please be seated, what can I do for you?
+Keep me company and share my bed for many, many years!'

 Text 20

-Urvas'î said: 'What woman would not be attracted by the sight and thought of you, o beautiful man, and desist from enjoying your chest in lust and love? [see also 7.9: 45]
+Urvas'ī said: 'What woman would not be attracted by the sight and thought of you, oh beautiful man, and desist from enjoying your chest in intimate love [see also 7.9: 45]?

 Text 21

+These two lambs, oh King, have fallen and need your protection, oh honorable host.
+In the company of a superior husband so one says, a woman may enjoy in love.

 These two lambs, o King, have fallen down and need your protection, o honorable host; in the company of a superior husband so one says may a woman enjoy the sexual union.

-These two lambs, o King, have fallen down and need your protection, o honorable host; in the company of a superior husband so one says can a woman enjoy the sexual union.
 (Vedabase)

 Text 22